taydakov/taydakov.github.io/_posts/2015-01-31-same-origin-policy.markdown

 {% endhighlight %}
 The output shows that main page and new window can communicate with each other despite of separated browser tabs and different origins but they can NOT access each other's DOM as the previous experiment showed.
 And the communication speed is still pretty fast: delta between sending a `postMessage` to iframe and receiving response is 12ms for Google Chrome 40 and 5ms for MSIE 10. `postMessaging` works fine even between separated windows and different origins.
 The performance will be explored in the next chapter.

-V. Exploring limits of postMessaging in web browsers
+IV.
+Exploring limits of postMessaging in web browsers
 ----------------------------------------------------
 {% highlight html %}
 <html>